Comparing The Different Types Of Mattresses

 - Depending on your body shape, this type of mattress can be less supportive when compared to other styles.

 A pocket sprung mattress of mattress is known as either pocket spring or encased springs.
 Each pocket spring coil is wrapped individually in a fabric sleeve.
 This allows them to react to pressure independently, which minimises movement and allows for a more comfy feel.
 Spring counts can drastically vary from a few hundred to several thousand.
 Typically, the more springs, the better the support.

 Advantages of the Pocket Sprung Mattress

-- Tend to have a much higher spring count than open coil mattresses, providing greater support and unrivaled comfort
+- Tend to have a much higher spring count than open coil mattresses, providing greater support and unrivalled comfort

-- The pocket sprung system means that you are less likely to disturb or be distrubed when moving around at night
+- The pocket sprung system means that you are less likely to disturb or be disturbed when moving around at night

 - Ideal for couples that are different weights

 - Much more breathable than memory foam mattresses